Tiemoue/Eazy_Closet/README.md

 * Register screen
 * Home page which shows users recommedation based on the weather
 * Closet page to add and remove items
-* profile page to set push notifications
+* profile page to set push notifications and temperature units

 **Optional Nice-to-have Stories**

 * add items via photo
 * update user on least frequently worn clothes and suggest donations
 * One click Share "outfit of the day" to social accounts
-* represent suggestions with bitmoji

 ### 2. Screen Archetypes